poyro/poyro/packages/docs/src/app/essays/ai-testing-as-part-of-fullstack-engineering/page.md

 Does this sound familiar?
 It should, because:

 - The evaluation step here is almost exactly the same as unit testing.
-- The improvement step has become prompt engineering, retrieval-augmented generation (RAG), system design (e.g. chaining), and in rare cases fine-tuning.
+- The improvement step has become prompt engineering, retrieval-augmented generation (RAG), system design (e.g. chaining), and in some cases fine-tuning.

-Just like always, we need to write tests to make sure our system does what we want.
+Just as before, we need to write tests to make sure our system does what we want.
 This time however, we need to write tests not just with code but also with prompts.

 ## Unit Testing LLMs Using LLMs